Network-Sec/adafruit_trinkey_RP2040_InfoStealer/README.md

 ## Licensing
 lib-folder is 3rd party.

 We release this cute demo project as-is `for legal purposes only` - gov surveillance of EU citizens excluded.

-Pentesting and Redteaming allowed.
+Pentesting and Redteaming allowed & encouraged.